Sbozzolo/kuibit/docs/features.rst

-List of features implemented in PostCactus
+List of features implemented in kuibit
 ==================================================

-``PostCactus`` implements a large collection of features.
+``kuibit`` implements a large collection of features.
 In general, the spirit of the package is to provide high-level interfaces to simulation data, hiding all the computation complexity behind it.
-In doing this, ``PostCactus`` tries to be Pythonic: many custom objects behave either like dictionaries, or like callable.
+In doing this, ``kuibit`` tries to be Pythonic: many custom objects behave either like dictionaries, or like callable.
 These objects behave as you expect (or at least, they should).
 For example, if an objects smells like a dictionary, you should be able to ask for